fabiolashimwa/blank-app/README.md

 To design predictive application that estimate salaries using data analysis and modeling techniques.

 ## Dataset Overview
-Structured datasets containing relevant features like years of experience, marital status, age for salary estimation.
+Our dataset contains 373 entries with relevant features like years of experience, education level, marital status, age for salary estimation.

 ## Methodology
-- Data cleaning and preprocessing
+- Data cleaning and preprocessing using pandas
-- Exploratory data analysis
+- Exploratory data analysis including ummary statistics with pandas
-- Predictive modeling
+- Predictive modeling using RandomForestRegressor
 - Deployment using a Streamlit web interface

 ## Tools